genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 10, 2020 updates: new logos; new papers in Scientic Literature; new subsection "Maths and Epidemiological Models", where the impact of social distancing and face mask use are presented.
+> April 11, 2020 updates: new rapid PCR method to detect COVID-19.

 > Use the "Home" button to move up between sections and the ToC.